 Second Party Review Requirements Sample Clauses

 Second Party Review Requirements.
-By February 1 of each year the Second Party must complete an annual review of each local food preparation and storage facility using the Food Distribution Compliance Review (KY-FD-54) form.
-The findings of each review must be presented verbally and in writing with the cafeteria manager and the site principal.
-The corrective action must be taken immediately on all deficiencies identified in the written review and corrective action documented and a copy must be kept on file in the central office for inspection by the Food Distribution Field Review staff.
+By February 1 of each year the Second Party must complete an annual review of each local food preparation and storage facility using the Food Distribution Compliance Review; (N6 and N6.1 of Food Distribution Manual).
+The findings of each review must be discussed with the cafeteria manager and school principal, corrective action taken immediately on all deficiencies identified in the review, and a copy of the review must be kept on file in the central office for inspection by the Food Distribution Field Review Staff.

 AutoNDA by SimpleDocs